mietek/halcyon-website/pages/tutorial/index.md

 Set up
 ------

-The [Halcyon setup script](https://github.com/mietek/halcyon/blob/master/setup.sh) installs the necessary OS packages, clones the [Halcyon _git_ repository](https://github.com/mietek/halcyon), and sets up environment variables.
+Halcyon can be installed by cloning the [_git_ repository](https://github.com/mietek/halcyon), or by running the [setup script](https://github.com/mietek/halcyon/blob/master/setup.sh), which also installs the necessary OS packages and sets up the environment.

 The tutorial assumes you’re using a Linux system with at least 4 GB RAM and GNU _bash_ 4 or newer.